Building a Prompt Engineering IDE (VS Code for AI)

 • Classify user-generated items, e.g. "determine the sentiment of these reviews"

 Repetitive tasks are executed more than once, either periodically or on demand.
 These tasks require the model to consistently generate a useful output in a single interaction to be viable.
 Therefore, accuracy and precision are paramount factors when designing prompts for task automation.
-Crafting these high-precision prompts is what we usually refer to when we speak of Prompt Engineering and the process has a much higher difficulty level than chat mode, which is why tooling is so important here.
+Crafting these highly reliable prompts is what we usually refer to when we speak of Prompt Engineering and the process has a much higher difficulty level than chat mode, which is why tooling is so important here.

 In the following, we'll look deeper into Prompt Engineering for repetitive tasks.